amrtageldin/CellSociety/doc/LAB_DESIGN.md

  * __How does a Cell know what rules to apply for its simulation?__

    We are planning to have an abstract rules class that each rule type will extend.
-We are planning to have a model superclass that each game extends for its own model.
+We are planning to have a model superclass that each game extends for its own model, this model class will call its respective rules class within the rule structure package.
+This rules class will only call the relevant rules for its own game.

  * __How does a Cell know about its neighbors?__

  * __How can a Cell update itself without affecting its neighbors update?__